DinMo

 What is Reverse ETL ?

-Most of the time, when business teams need data in their tools, they have to submit IT tickets and wait a long time to finally have it in their marketing / analytics / operational tools.
-Reverse ETL bridges the gap between data and business teams.
-It basically has an inverted function of ETL, allowing to transfer centralized data from the data warehouse to all business / operational applications.
+Most of the time, when business teams need data in their tools, they have to submit IT tickets and wait a long time to finally have it in their analytics / functional tools.
+Reverse ETL bridges the gap between data and operational teams.
+It basically has an inverted function of ETL, allowing to transfer centralised data from the data warehouse to all operational tools.

 Reverse ETL is the process of syncing data from a data warehouse to the business tools used by the marketing, sales, support and operations teams.